Legoless/AuthKit/README.md

 This project is filling the gap that new migration from AFNetworking 1.x to 2.x made, since many existing libraries cannot be used with 2.x version.

 AuthKit is to authentication as to what ARAnalytics is to all analytics providers.

+# Features

+- Easily login to the next services:
+  - GitHub
+  - ...